Grace University: Academics

 Grace University was accredited by the Higher Learning Commission.
-From the original three majors offered, Grace had grown to offer more than 40 undergraduate degrees and four graduate degrees.
+From the original three majors offered, Grace has grown to offer more than 40 undergraduate degrees and four graduate degrees.
 Popular programs included business, intercultural studies, communication, pastoral ministries, psychology, music, and teacher education.
 Approximately 500 students attended near its closing.
-Facilities included a state of the art library, a new gym (which hosted the NCCAA division II Volleyball National Championships in 2007 and 2008), a newly remodeled teacher education wing, and WiFi across campus.
+Facilities included a state-of-the-art library, a new gym (which hosted the NCCAA Division II Volleyball National Championships in 2007 and 2008), a newly remodeled teacher education wing, and WiFi across campus.